humphs078/pands-project/README.md

 ---
 ## Definitions

++ [Histogram](https://en.wikipedia.org/wiki/Histogram) - is a representation of the approximated distribution of numerical data.
 + [Multivariate Statistics](https://en.wikipedia.org/wiki/Iris_flower_data_set) - is a branch of statistics that is used when two or more variables have to be analysed simultaneously.
 Types of Multivariate Analysis include Cluster Analysis, Factor Analysis, Multiple Regression Analysis, Principal Component Analysis, etc. There is more than